Bridget Marquardt

-Bridget Marquardt (born Bridget Christina Sandmeier, September 25, 1973) is an American television personality and podcast host, known for her role in the reality TV series The Girls Next Door, which depicted her life as one of Playboy founder Hugh Hefner's girlfriends.
+Bridget Marquardt (born Bridget Christina Sandmeier, September 25, 1973) is an American television personality, actress, model and podcast host, known for her role in the reality TV series The Girls Next Door, which depicted her life as one of Playboy founder Hugh Hefner's girlfriends.
 Marquardt has appeared in pictorials with her Girls Next Door co-stars and fellow Hefner girlfriends Holly Madison and Kendra Wilkinson.

 Early life

 Marquardt was born in Tillamook, Oregon.
 Shortly after her birth, Bridget's mother moved the family back to California, where she was raised.
 Her parents divorced when Bridget was in the fifth grade.
 Her mother remarried, and Marquardt and her younger brother Edward moved to their stepfather's ranch, where they later gained a half-sister, Anastasia.
 Bridget attended Galt High School for her freshman and sophomore years and then transferred to Lodi High School, from which she graduated in 1990.

 Marquardt graduated from San Joaquin Delta College with an associate degree.
 She matriculated at California State University, Sacramento and graduated in 1998 with a B.A. in communications and an emphasis in public relations.
 In 2001, she earned her Master's Degree in Communications from the University of the Pacific in Stockton, California.